|

 Habitat Like most other Cowry shells they are found in the Indo-Pacific region; ranging from the Eastern African Coast to the Northern Australian shores.
 The prefer coral reefs or rocky sea floors.
 The Cyprea Teres like other Cowry shells are nocturnal (active at night) feeding on algae.

-One Cyprea Teres shell 1 inch......$2.45
+One Cyprea Teres shell approximately 1 inch...... .75

 CYPRAEA ARGUS LINNAEUS SHELL (COWRIES FAMILY)

-- The Cyprea Argus belongs to the Cowry shell family.
+The Cyprea Argus belongs to the Cowry shell family.
 This shell is heavy for its size with a broadly cylindrical body whorl and a slight convex base.

 The under side of the shell reveal its teeth.
 The teeth are long and thin, longest on the outer lip situated just above the apertures widest part

-- The Cyprea Argus color.
+The Cyprea Argus color.
 Has four dark brown blotches on the under side laying on a light brown base.
 Pale brown bands are overlaid with brown cirles (hence its nick name Eyed Cowry).

 The cyprea Argus prefers coral reefs.
 They are mostly found across the Indo_Pacific region from the Indian Ocean east to the Northern shores of Australia/New Zealand.

-One Cyprea Argus collector shell 3 inches......$4.90
+One Cyprea Argus shell approximately approximately 3 inches...... $4.95

 CYPRAEA CRIBRARIA SHELL

-- The Cyprea Cribraria belongs to the Cowry shell family.
+The Cyprea Cribraria belongs to the Cowry shell family.
 This shell is heavy for its size with a broadly cylindrical body whorl and a slight convex base.

 The under side of the shell reveal its teeth.
 They can be seen in the listing picture.

-- The Cyprea Cribraria color.
+The Cyprea Cribraria color.
 Top of shell has white spots with honey brown background and white or light cream on the under side of shell.

 The Cyprea Cribraria prefers coral reefs.
 They are mostly found across the Indo_Pacific region from the Indian Ocean east to the Northern shores of Australia/New Zealand.

-One Cyprea Cribraria shell 1/2 inche......$4.20
+One Cyprea Cribraria shell approximately 1/2 inch......
+OUT OF STOCK

-CYPREA SAULAE SPECIMEN SHELL
+CYPREA SAULAE SHELL

-Cyprea Shell, Aurantium Gmelin
+Cyprea Shell, Aurantium

-What is a Cyprea Aurantium shell?
 The Cyprea shell, Aurantium belongs to the Cowry shell family.
 It is a true collector shell found in the Indo-Pacific region.
 It likes to creep along the ocean bottom on the outer side of reefs.
 They grow to an average size of 3 inches.
 This is a highly coveted shell for collectors.
 These shells, until recently have been a rare find.
 The Cowry family of shells is a Gastropod (one shell animal).
 Cowry shells have a rounded top and flat bottom.
 Cowry shells are a smooth shell with colorful markings.
 Many such as the Cypraea Aurantium have been used as jewelry.

 The listing picture.
 The picture perfectly shows the deep orange top shell with a creamy under belly.
 The under side of the shell is flat and classic Cowry.